eliranwong/ChatGPT-GUI/README.md

 * content view - display conversation content

-* Search and Replace - update content with search and replace
+* Search and Replace - update content with search and replace; "Repace" button replaces selected text only; "ALL" button replaces all strings that matches search input.

 * Control interface: